NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ~~~
 {% endraw %}

+**Information:** See [here](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/remote-owner.html) for the details of this change.
+Remote user names should instead be set in your `.ssh/config` file.
+If you followed the PUMA2 setup instructions, this should already be setup correctly for ARCHER2 and JASMIN.

 ### d.
 Switch to platforms

 Each task or family that defines a `host` and/or `batch system` should be replaced by a [platform](https://cylc.github.io/cylc-doc/stable/html/reference/config/writing-platform-configs.html#adminguide-platformconfigs).
 These might be set in the `suite.rc` file or the `site/archer2.rc` file (or both).

-For example:
+The platforms should be selected from the [list of supported platform for PUMA2](https://cms.ncas.ac.uk/cylc8/#platforms).
+You can also check what platforms are available by running the command `cylc config --platforms`

+Sonme examples:

 * i. localhost
 {% raw %}